 Spring 2022, Tavistock Town Council has planted seven semi-mature trees in the Meadows, as part of the Queen's Green Canopy.
-In the Autumn, 4 of the 12 crab apple trees were planted as part of the canal beds project and a further seven, native saplings, donated by Devon Wildlife Trust, will form the basis of a new copse in Bannawell Park.
+In the Autumn, 12 crab apples will be planted as part of the canal beds project and a further seven, native saplings, donated by Devon Wildlife Trust, will form the basis of a new copse in Bannawell Park.
+Future plans include a replanting scheme on Whitchurch down, as well a further 30 trees to be planted throughout the town in partnership with West Devon Borough Council, for which a grant application has been made.